What is vaccination?

-Chickenpox infection during pregnancy can cause severe illness in you and your unborn baby.
-A simple blood test can determine if you have immunity to this infection.
-If you are not protected, speak to your doctor about receiving 2 doses of the vaccine for full immunity.
+Chickenpox infection during pregnancy can cause severe illness for both you and your unborn baby.
+Your doctor can check if you have immunity to chickenpox virus with a simple blood.
+If you are not protected, you’ll need 2 doses of the vaccine for full immunity.

 Whooping cough (pertussis)

-Babies are also at higher risk of complications if they do get flu.
-Getting the flu vaccine during your pregnancy will also provide ongoing protection to your newborn for the first 6 months after birth.
+Babies are also at higher risk of complications if they do catch the flu.
+Getting the flu vaccine during your pregnancy will provide protection to your newborn for the first 6 months after birth.